 If my child doesn't want to sleep

 There are many reasons for such sleep disorders, depending on age, type of sleep, psyche and child's state of health.
-But most children are physically and mentally healthy.
-The most common reason for a child's sleep disturbances are false expectations of the parents, which arise because they do not know exactly what their children's needs and peculiarities are.
+But most children are healthy.
+The most common reason for a child's sleep disturbances are false expectations of the parents, which arise because they do not know what their children's needs and peculiarities are.

-However, sleep patterns change over the course of life.
-In the first two to four weeks of life, sleep and waking periods are evenly distributed throughout the day.
-Slowly the infant starts to prepare for a change of day and night.
+However, sleep patterns change over the life.
+In the first two to four weeks of life, sleep and waking periods are distributed throughout the day.
+The infant starts to prepare for a change of day and night.
 Sleep behavior becomes more even.
-From about the third month onwards, children start to sleep or wake up only once.
-This depends on the degree of brain maturation.
-However, one can support falling asleep by introducing good-night rituals.
+From about the third month onwards, children sleep or wake up only once.
+This depends on the brain maturation.
+However, one can support falling asleep by introducing goodnight rituals.
 A regular daily routine with regular times for the meal, walking and sleeping are also like clocks for the child, helping him to find his rhythm and sleep through it.
-The signal for nightly sleep can be set through good-night rituals: You can already read to babies in the evening, sing or pray to them, turn off the light and maybe turn on the music box.
+The signal for sleep can be set through goodnight rituals: You can already read to babies in the evening, sing or pray to them, turn off the light and maybe turn on the music box.

-If you take the child up and let him or her calm down quickly, this can be an important hint that a child needs attention.
-If you can calm a child over and over again, then you can also start to let it scream a little longer and not always come immediately with every beep.
+If you take the child up and let him or her calm down, this can be an important hint that a child needs attention.
+If you can calm a child repeatedly, then you can also let it scream a little longer and not always come with every beep.

 Even older children can wake up at night due to infection.
 However, enlarged tonsils and polyps can also cause breathing problems and sleep disturbance.
 Many children show this by snoring.
-Respiratory problems can reach as far as sleep apnea, where the child stops breathing for seconds and then suddenly starts to startle out of sleep.
+Respiratory problems can reach as far as sleep apnea where the child stops breathing for seconds and then startles out of sleep.
 Go to the pediatrician if your child wakes up for weeks at night or snores.

-In school children, it is then increasingly the psyche that can lead to sleep disorders.
-The flood of stimuli with television, computer and Playstation is the first priority.
+In school children, it is then the psyche that can lead to sleep disorders.
+The flood of stimuli with television, computer and PlayStation is the priority.
 Here too, rest in the last hour of the evening and sleeping-in rituals help you fall asleep.